top of page

 During an experience

-Sit spot - a place that you visit regularly
+- Sit spot or special place that you visit often

 Walks and hikes